krulis-martin/Moccarduino/README.md

 # Moccarduino

 Mocking environment for testing Arduino code.
-The sole objective of this project is to provide testing platform that could be used in
+The sole objective of this project is to provide a testing platform that could be used in
 [ReCodEx](https://github.com/ReCodEx) for Arduino assignments.

-The emulator is operating on the well defined API.
+The emulator is operating on a well-defined API.
 We are not simulating any low-level aspects of the actual processors used on Arduino boards.
-On the other hand, we also implement support for Funshield which contains 3 buttons, 4 independent LEDs, and 4 digit 7-segment LED display controlled by shift register filled from Arduino over serial link.
+On the other hand, we also implement support for Funshield which contains 3 buttons, 4 independent LEDs, and 4 digit 7-segment LED display controlled by a shift register filled from Arduino over a serial link.

 ## Limitations and differences